 At some point someone said you can't judge a book by its cover.
 While that is a clever metaphor about judging people it is not necessarily true when it pertains to fanfiction.
 The first thing a reader like me looks at is the title of a story.
-If it's interesting they read the plot summary to see if it's worth investing a few moments of their valuable time.
+If it's interesting a reader will read the plot summary to see if it's worth investing a few moments of their valuable time.
 The moment I see a misspelled word or a sentence that makes no sense in the summary a red flag goes up and immediately sends me away from your fanfiction.
 Why?
 Because if you can't take the time to write a proper summary then there is little hope your story won't be a painful experience to read.
-Learning proper writing skills and grammar is NOT fun, (trust me I took many of those classes in college) but inversely READING terrible writing with poor grammar skills makes me want to gouge my eyes out with a spoon and burn the piece offending my brain.
-If you want to be taken seriously as a writer then you have to have a strong writing foundation.
+Learning proper writing skills and grammar is NOT fun, (trust me I took many of those classes in college) but inversely READING terrible writing with poor grammar skills makes me want to gouge my eyes out with a spoon and burn the abomination I dared to read.
+If you want to be taken seriously as a writer then you MUST have a strong writing foundation.

 2. Your OC is the daughter/son/long lost kin of Optimus and/or some other main character in the Transformers universe